naev/naev/dat/naevpedia/lore/factions/dvaered.md

 The amount of Generals varies from time to time, but there are always enough to feed the fires of internal discord.
 Influence is usually determined by the amount of medals and commendations a General has collected in their career.
 This stands undisputed, for House Dvaered has meticulous protocols for dispensing awards and commendations.
-In fact, it is the one thing universally agreed upon and honored in Dvaered society.
+In fact, it is the one thing universally agreed upon and honoured in Dvaered society.

 ### Warlords